China likely to approve BioNTech's COVID-19 vaccine by July - WSJ

+Healthcare & PharmaceuticalsChina likely to approve BioNTech's COVID-19 vaccine by July - WSJ

-(Reuters) -China is planning to authorize the COVID-19 vaccine developed by Germany’s BioNTech SE by July, the Wall Street Journal reported on Friday, citing people familiar with the matter.
+China is planning to authorize the COVID-19 vaccine developed by Germany's BioNTech SE (22UAy.DE) by July, the Wall Street Journal reported on Friday, citing people familiar with the matter.

 If approved, it would become the first foreign COVID-19 vaccine to be authorized in the country.